AnteJR/Vote_Now/README.md

 Game UI is now done.
 Game operationnal and functionnal from basic testing.
 Better sprite management.
 More scenarios based on research; use of certain means of propaganda simply were not possible and/or common at the time (for example before 1922 the Swiss Radio stations did not exist).
 Canvas is now centered.
 Still needs:

 * A start screen and a menu
-* Complete end screen (all is functional, it just needs to have texts depending on the scenario played depending on if it's a victory/failure)
 * Music and sounds
 * Better code optimization and modularity